microsoft/nodejstools/Nodejs/Docs/User/Npm.md

 ### YAAARGH!
 I cancelled a package install/uninstall and now I have a partially installed/uninstalled package in my project.
 What do I do?

-TODO - improve this
+If npm fails to install a package it will often be able to rollback the operation so that your packages are in their previous state.

+If, however, you cancel an npm operation you are simply killing the process, so no rollback occurs.
+This means that you will usually end up in a situation where a package is partially installed or uninstalled.

-If this happens you can fix it by:
+Fortunately this is not a huge problem.
+You can fix it by:

-- Uninstalling the package
+- Uninstalling the package, either in the **npm Package Management** dialog, or via the command line.

-- Manually deleting the package directory from the filesystem
+- Manually deleting the package directory from the filesystem - again, you can do this in Visual Studio via the Solution Explorer, from the command line, or in Windows Explorer.

-- Installing the package, if you unintentionally cancelled installation
+- Installing the package, either in the **npm Package Management** dialog, or via the command line, which will restore the package and any damaged/partially removed sub-packages

+In a future release of Node Tools for Visual Studio we may implement an explicit rollback when you cancel an npm operation if enough people request it.

 ## Coming Soon

-- Install all packages in _package.json_ with **npm install**, and install missing packages in **npm Package Management** dialog without having to first uninstall them
+- Install all packages in _package.json_ with **npm install**, and install missing packages in **npm Package Management** dialog without having to first uninstall them.

-- Caching of npm repository catalogue to speed searches on first run of the **npm Package Management** dialog within a session
+- Caching of npm repository catalogue to speed searches on first run of the **npm Package Management** dialog within a session.

-- Update dependencies in _package.json_ to match modules installed on filesystem
+- Update dependencies in _package.json_ to match modules installed on filesystem.

-- Detection of "out of date" packages and update to latest versions with **npm update**
+- Detection of "out of date" packages and update to latest versions with **npm update**.

-- Uninstall packages directly from **Solution Explorer** context menu
+- Uninstall packages directly from **Solution Explorer** context menu.

-- _package.json_ editor
+- _package.json_ editor.

-- Install packages from tarballs, folders, and URLs
+- Install packages from tarballs, folders, and URLs.

-- Support for bundled dependencies - very useful for reliable deployment of Node apps
+- Support for bundled dependencies - very useful for reliable deployment of Node apps.

-- Publishing
+- Publishing to the **npm** repository.